oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/annotated_class_clean_coding/README.md

 > **Note**: The `properties_t` alias can be used on other annotated classes that specify properties in form of `decltype(sycl::ext::oneapi::experimental::properties{...})`, such as [device_global](/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/device_global) and [pipe](/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/hls_flow_interfaces/streaming_data_interfaces), assuming you have included the header file "annotation_class_util.hpp" that appears in this code sample.

-### Use helper function `alloc_annotated` to allocate host/shared memory with properties that match with Avalon memory-mapped host interfaces
+### Allocate Host/Shared Memory with Properties That Match with Avalon Memory-Mapped Host Interfaces by Using the Helper Function `alloc_annotated`

 While SYCL device code must specify `annotated_arg` properties at **compile** time, the SYCL specification allows host code to specify these properties at **run** time.
 If you are designing and testing an IP component, this additional flexibility is of no use to you, so you can use the helper function `alloc_annotated()` (defined in the utility header file "annotation_class_util.hpp") to simplify your code, while still ensuring that the properties in your host allocations match the properties you defined in your device code.